What is NHS Direct Wales?

 There’s also a local health and social care services search function to allow you to find your nearest dentist, minor injuries unit, pharmacy, GP, sexual health clinics and other services.

 Other features and information available on the website include a Pregnancy and Baby guide with sections on getting pregnant, pregnancy, labour and birth, your newborn and babies and toddlers.
 There are also sections on vaccinations, LGBT health and Easy Read leaflets.

 While the 111 service continues to be rolled out across Wales, if you live in the Cardiff and Vale, Betsi Cadwaladr or the Rhondda Cynon Taf/Merthyr areas of the Cwm Taf Morgannwg University Health Board areas, you can continue to call NHS Direct Wales on 0845 46 47 if you are feeling ill and are unsure what to do.

 NHS Direct Wales can help you get the right information at the right time and in the right place.

 What happens when I call NHS Direct Wales?

-When you call NHS Direct Wales on 0845 46 47 you will hear a voice message letting you know what services we provide.
-If you stay on the line your call will be answered by a Call Handler who will ask you for some personal details (your name, address and telephone number for example) and your reason for calling.
+When you call NHS Direct Wales on 0845 46 47 you will hear a voice message letting you know which services we provide.
+If you stay on the line, your call will be answered by a call handler who will ask you for some personal details (your name, address and telephone number for example) and your reason for calling.
 You can remain anonymous if you feel uncomfortable giving your details.